 GSIM Association Membership

-IUJ’s Graduate School of International Management is a member AACSB: Association to Advance Collegiate School of Business, but does not have an accredited status.
-(AACSB is a “specialized” accreditation agencies based in the USA that carries out accreditation internationally.
-Because the process is very long and costly, IUJ has not been able to conclude the application.)
+IUJ’s Graduate School of International Management is a member AACSB: Association to Advance Collegiate School of Business, and received fully accredited status in Winter 2018.
+(AACSB is a “specialized” accreditation agencies based in the USA that carries out accreditation internationally, and is very well respected)

 GSIR Association Membership